sri-arjuna/SWARM/docs/First_Steps.md

 Do **NOT** check SWARM files and think that is the way to use SWARM - it is just the way to make SWARM possible!

 But please **DO** check ___./runtime new___ if you want to create something new using SWARM.

+From here on, the only thing left todo for you as a script writer or contributor, is to read is the [MANUAL](./contribute/MANUAL.md) though, this is ment to be as reference for script-writers.

+As a contributor, please see the [SYNTAX](./contribute/SYNTAX.md) so the code has the same overall structure used.